EthanAI/ParkingGarageApp/README.md

 		+make left turn count
 		+switch from raw count to turn history from entry point (need id entry point time)

+Steps to Beta release:
+	-First run set up
+		-Convert to dialogs instead of activity
+		+complete the meat behind it to save user settings -ask questions to set up for auto/manual operation -auto fork:
+				-Set bluetooth name to empty
+				-Everytime bluetooth connects, ask 'is this your car stereo?' if bluetoothName still empty -ask questions to set up for preset garages
+			-choose from list of preset garages (include database later) -Design UI for post-setup app
+		-Buttons
+			-[Where's My Car?] see where parked
+			-[Parking Garages] see/change which garages active
+				-create new profile from here
+			-[Send Report] - Get user explanation of what went wrong -include recent sensor data
+				-include recent app log
+				-create email
+	-Add Adsense
+	-Test left and right turns at home
+	-Test manual on and off
+	-test automatic on and off
+	-test new garage mapping
+	-add logging/bug reporting system (copy to email, complete control over transmitting data)

 add location if exit car without sensors activated?
 Share parking locations?